macdonaldr93/MacScroller/README.md

 | `smooth` | Enables smooth scrolling for internal page links | Boolean | true |
 | `offset` | If smooth is enabled, sets the scroll offset for internal links.
 Usually this would be set to the height of the navigation bar | Integer | 100 |

+## Goals

+- browser testing and improving browser compatibility
+- extend documentation to include browser compatibility
+- built WordPress version of this plugin

 ## Changelog

 ### Version 0.1.1